joelguittet/mender-mcu-client/README.md

 * Integration of other nice to have Mender features: Device Troubleshoot sending and receiving files, ...
 * Support new boards and prove it is cross-platform and that it is able to work on small MCU too: STM32F7, ATSAMD51...
-* Support other RTOS (particularly Azure RTOS) and bare metal platforms.
+* Support other RTOS (particularly Azure RTOS is in progress actually) and bare metal platforms.
 * ...